-An Alien Registration Number—also referred to as an A-Number—is a seven-to-nine digit number assigned to green card holders by the Department of Homeland Security.
-Typically, nonimmigrants who are in the United States only temporarily don’t receive Alien Registration Numbers.
+An Alien Registration Number—also called an A-Number—is a seven-to-nine-digit number assigned to green card holders by the Department of Homeland Security.
+Typically, nonimmigrants in the United States only temporarily don’t receive Alien Registration Numbers.
 However, nonimmigrant classes holding employment authorization documents or some other benefits are the exception with an A-Number.

 Where Do I Find My Alien Registration Number?

 If you were issued a green card/permanent resident card (Form I-551) after May 10, 2010, you’d be able to find your number on the front, next to your picture.
 The back of the green card also contains the alien number.

 Older green cards, issued between 2004 and 2010, have the Alien Registration Number listed as “A#.”